Hassanrkbiz/Whatsapp-Tracker/README.md

 2: Now get the key(you will get a url but you just have to copy the key. for example: you will get url: https://notify.run/c/f7KLZXjtD8WL3HPm and the key is f7KLZXjtD8WL3HPm).

-3: Copy the key and paste it in Notification Key Input Field.
+3: Copy the key and paste it in Notification Key Input Field in the Chrome Extension.

 4: Now to get notified on Android device first you have to open the url that you got after creating the channel on your android device. you will see a subscribed button just click on it and you are done.